olanipekundesmond0/google-cybersecurity-portfolio/course-2-risk-management/security-audit-notes.md

 Conducted an internal security audit for a fictional small business (Botium Toys) using the NIST Cybersecurity Framework.

-SIssue 1: All employees had unrestricted access to cardholder data and customer PII/SPII.
+Issue 1: All employees had unrestricted access to cardholder data and customer PII/SPII.
 Category: Administrative
 Control name: Access control policy
 Control type: Preventative